Liam-Lee-66/dialogTutorial/README.md

 ## Explaination

-The `dialog` element is used similar as a div but with a specific purpose. <mark>Popping up on the user`s screen and closing.</mark> It is much easier to use and requires less code than alternative options.
+The `dialog` element is used similar as a `div` but with a specific purpose. <mark>Popping up on the user's screen and closing.</mark> The reason people prefers this is because it is much easier to use and requires less code than alternative options.
 Then some people would probably ask...

 #### What's the difference between a normal popup `div` and a `dialog` then?

 From my experience, both are similar but very different. `div` popups requires you to setup style tags for it to have the popup's essentials.
 A shadow when display and the popup centering on screen.
-The `dialog` element in the other hand, acts as a div but also has the essentials of a popup modal in the meantime.
-You are not required to style the div to have a shadow when popup or center on the screen.
+The `dialog` element in the other hand, acts as a `div` but also has the essentials of a popup modal in the meantime.
+You are not required to style the `div` to have a shadow when popup or center on the screen.

 <br>